seggiepants/100-days-of-code/log.md

 **Thoughts**: I just past the two thirds mark.
 Gotta remember to make a Pi day comment soon.

+### Day 68: March 12, 2020

+**Today's Progress**: Surprisingly little progress on the Bar chart starting to think some of the test are wrong or at least not explained in the lessons.

+**Thoughts**: Looking at other peoples solutions, I don't see why my x-axis is flagged as wrong.
+Althought it does appear to maybe be off by a month.
+Not getting callbacks like I saw in one solution.

 **Links to work**:
 1. [github.com](https://github.com/seggiepants/freecodecamp/tree/master/data%20visualization/bar%20chart)